dashpay/docs/masternodes/understanding.rst

 -------------

 Because selection is determined by block hash entropy, it is impossible to predict when a payment will occur.
-Once in the selection pool, payments become a probability.
-These probabilities are calculated using an assumed current pool size of 450 (at 4500 total masternodes).
+Masternode operators should expect considerable variance in payment intervals over time.
+Once a masternode enters the selection pool, payments become a probability.
+The probabilities in this example are calculated using an assumed current pool size of 450 (at 4500 total masternodes).
+Nodes in the selection pool are selected for rewards randomly, i.e. the probability of being selected on any given block is 1/450.

-As an example of reading this chart, after a masternode has been in the selection pool for 12 hours, 45.98% of nodes due to be selected will have been selected and removed from the selection pool to the back of the list.
+The table below shows the probably of an eligible node being selected for payment over a particular period of time.
+For example, the probability that an eligible node is selected within 12 hours is about 46%.
+The table does *not* (and cannot) tell us the probability of being selected *after* a given period of time.
+For example, if you haven’t been selected within the past 12 hours — and we know from this table there is about a 54% chance of that happening — the probability of being selected on the next block is *not* 46%.
+It remains 1/450.
+Putting these together, if you have an eligible node, and, say, 48 hours have passed without payment, then you’ve been very unlucky, as there’s less than a 10% chance of that happening.
+But, your chances of being selected on the next block remain the same as for any block, i.e. 1/450.

+Once a node is selected for payment, it is moved to the back of the list and cannot be selected again until it re-enters the selection pool.

 +-------+---------+-------------+
 | Hours | Blocks  | Probability |